On the asymptotic normality of persistent Betti numbers: Appendix

 Now, we can argue as before in the special case to obtain a contradiction.
 Hence, we arrive at the following result: For all $\epsilon>0$, for all $m\in\N$, for all $r\in \R_+$, there is an $L>0$ such that

+So far, we have been considering a fixed $r\le \ol r$.
 We now prove the general statement given in (1).
-To this end, we establish an equality relating the scaling of the parameter $r$ to the intensity and to the sets $Q_1, Q_2$.
-Let $r,\alpha>0$ be arbitrary but fixed, then
+To this end, we rely once more on \eqref{E:ParaA} and the induced modification of $\wt\rho_q^{\,r}$.
+Then, for $r\le \ol r$ and $\alpha\in\R_+$ arbitrary but fixed,